IBM-Cloud/ibm-cloud-developer-tools/README.md

 If "uninstall", the IBM Cloud CLI and plugins are removed from the system, including personal metadata.
     Note: Pre-req CLIs listed above are NOT uninstalled.

+Chat with us on Slack: https://ibm.biz/IBMCloudNativeSlack Submit any issues to : https://github.com/ibm-cloud-tools/idt-installer

 ```

+## Platforms

+The following are platform specific concerns and notes you should be aware of.

+### MacOS

+By default, this installer will use the 'brew' installer if it is available.
+You can use the `--nobrew` argument to disable use of 'brew'.
+Note that you must be consistent with the use of `--nobrew` when installing, updating, and uninstalling.

+### Linux

+This script has only been tested on Ubuntu Linux systems, although it should behave properly on other distros.
+If you run into any issues, please let us know on [Slack](https://ibm.biz/IBMCloudNativeSlack) or file an issue on our [GitHub repo](https://github.com/ibm-cloud-tools/idt-installer).

+By default, this installer will use the 'apt' installer if it is available.
+You can use the `--noapt` argument to disable use of 'apt'.
+Note that you must be consistent with the use of `--noapt` when installing, updating, and uninstalling.

-### Windows Warning
+### Windows

+**WARNING**: Windows has had **VERY** limited testing.
-Windows has not been tested AT ALL.
-If you can try it, and report all failures directly to the author, that will help us get this available for real Windows users.
+If you can try it on a non-critical machine, and report any issues/failures directly to the author, that will help us get this available for real Windows users.

-Additionally, Windows users must have Bash installed at this time.
-If you're willing to port this installer to PowerShell, please do!
+Additionally, Windows users must have [Bash shell](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) installed to use this installer.
+If you're willing to port this installer to PowerShell, please let us know!

+We can be reached on [Slack](https://ibm.biz/IBMCloudNativeSlack) or file an issue on our [GitHub repo](https://github.com/ibm-cloud-tools/idt-installer).